abyssDS/sfmlWiki/TutorialUsingView.md

 If you've understood everything then congrats!
 I didn't (at first) and although it's a good, short and precise description it's not very intuitive.

 From the text above we can extract that there are two different rectangle defining the `sf::View`: a source and a viewport.
-What we also have, although not 'physically', is the render coordination system, i.e. the coordination you use to draw sprites etc.
+What we also have, although not 'physically', is the render coordinate system, i.e. the coordinates you use to draw sprites etc.

-At first I'll explain how the source rectangle and the render coordination system work together, then talk about the size and the constructor, furthermore show you how to use the viewport to create different layouts like a split-screen or a mini-map, as suggest in the description and at the end get a bit away from the direct manipulation of the `sf::View` and look at the `convertCoords(…)` function of a `sf::RenderTarget`.
+At first I'll explain how the source rectangle and the render coordinate system work together, then talk about the size and the constructor, furthermore show you how to use the viewport to create different layouts like a split-screen or a mini-map, as suggest in the description and at the end get a bit away from the direct manipulation of the `sf::View` and look at the `convertCoords(…)` function of a `sf::RenderTarget`.
 At the bottom of the post you'll find a ZIP file which holds a fully working example, demonstrating everything you'll learn in this post.

 ## The source rectangle